Man of Steel (film): Development

 In June 2008, Warner Bros. took pitches from comic book writers, screenwriters and directors on how to successfully reboot the Superman film series.
 Comic book writers Grant Morrison, Mark Waid, Geoff Johns and Brad Meltzer were among those who pitched their ideas for a reboot: "I told them, it's not that bad.
 Just treat Superman Returns as the Ang Lee Hulk", Morrison said.
 Waid said: "The Incredible Hulk has proven the audience will forgive you and let you redo the franchise".
-Morrison's idea was similar to their work on All-Star Superman, while Waid's was akin to Superman: Birthright.
+Morrison's idea was similar to his work on All-Star Superman, while Waid's was akin to Superman: Birthright.
 Mark Millar, teaming with director Matthew Vaughn, also planned an epic eight-hour Superman trilogy, each installment released a year apart, similar to The Lord of the Rings.
 Millar compared it to The Godfather trilogy, in which it would chronicle the entire life of Superman, from the early days of Krypton, where little Kal-El witnesses his father's tireless struggle to save the planet, to the finale where Superman loses his powers as the Sun starts to go supernova.
 According to Millar, Vaughn suggested his Stardust actor Charlie Cox as a Golden-Age inspired Superman "when he was a bit more of a regular person".
+Vaughn would later say his pitch for a trilogy film would have been to a similar tone to Richard Donner's 1978 film, and would have included villains such as Zod, Brainiac, and Lex Luthor.

-In August 2008, Warner Bros. suggested a reboot of the film series.
+In August 2008, Warner Bros. suggested that the planned sequel to Superman Returns, subtitled Man of Steel by director Bryan Singer, would now be a reboot of the film series.
 Studio executive Jeff Robinov planned to have the film released either by 2010 or 2011, explaining that "Superman Returns didn't quite work as a film in the way that we wanted it to.
 It didn't position the character the way he needed to be positioned.
 Had Superman worked in 2006, we would have had a movie for Christmas of this year or 2009.
 Now the plan is just to reintroduce Superman without regard to a Batman and Superman movie at all."
 Paul Levitz stated in an interview that Batman holds the key to the Superman reboot.
 He elaborated: "Everyone is waiting for Nolan to sign on for another Batman, once that happens, the release date for Superman and all other future projects will follow."
 In February 2009, McG, who previously planned to direct Superman: Flyby, expressed interest in returning to the Superman franchise.
 August 2009 saw a court ruling in which Jerry Siegel's family recaptured 50% of the rights to Superman's origins and Siegel's share of the copyright in Action Comics #1.
 In addition, a judge ruled that Warner Bros. did not owe the families additional royalties from previous films.
 However, if they did not begin production on a Superman film by 2011, then the Siegel estate would have been able to sue for lost revenue on an unproduced film.